trygvebo/GettingandCleaningData/README.md

 David Hood who have provided valuable directions and clarifications throughout the course and fellow student Rebecca Everett which provided a valuable comment in a post regarding formatting of the data set which was of great help.
 In addition I have used the following external sources:
+Git Hub, 'Pushing to a remote', accessed online: https://help.github.com/ articles/pushing-to-a-remote/ (on 26.04.15)
 Stack Overflow, ‘Reshaping time series data from wide to tall format (for plot- ting)’, accessed online: http://stackoverflow.com/questions/1181060/reshaping- time-series-data-from-wide-to-tall-format-for-plotting (on 25.04.15)